 Doctor’s Garden, Ivan Vazov, Iztok and Lozenets are among the most sought after addresses in the centre.
 Embassies, museums and universities are located here.
 These areas also have many parks and green spaces, making them popular with expats.

 In the southern part of Sofia in Vitosha Mountain (or in the vicinity) are prestigious suburban neighborhoods like Boyana and Dragalevtsi.
 Though new developments being built here are increasing the stock of rental apartments, we find better yields here on the very smallest apartments, with yields stretching up to 6.4%.
-Last year we found that the very biggest apartments command exceptional yields at 8.4%.
-We weren't able to gather enough data this year, but that may be worth investigating.
+Two years ago we found that the very biggest apartments commanded exceptional yields at 8.4%.
+We weren´t able to gather enough data the last two years, but that may be worth investigating.

 Capital Gains: The sale of real estate by nonresidents in Bulgaria is subject to 10% withholding tax on the net gains received.